alienfast/vite-plugin-tsconfig/README.md

 ![CI](https://img.shields.io/github/actions/workflow/status/alienfast/vite-plugin-tsconfig/release.yml?style=for-the-badge)
 ![PRs Welcome](https://img.shields.io/badge/PRs-Welcome-brightgreen.svg?style=for-the-badge)

-# vite-plugin-tsconfig (ARCHIVED)
+# vite-plugin-tsconfig

+NOTE: This plugin is no longer necessary in _MOST_ cases, but still is necessary in monorepos that make extensive use of externalized paths.

-This plugin is no longer necessary.
-As of vite 7.1.5, the following has been tested and works:
+As of vite 7.1.5, the following has been tested and works for typical use cases:

 ```ts
   optimizeDeps: {